 Maximize and Automate Contributions

+Knowing how much to contribute to your 401(k) in your 20s can be challenging since your salary in the early years of your career may not be that high.
 If you are able, it is a good idea to put away as much money as possible into your 401(k), up to the maximum amount allowed by the IRS.
 For 2021, the annual limit on your own contributions is $19,500.
-This amount is increasing to $20,500 for 2022.
+This amount has increased to $20,500 for 2022.

 If you are just starting out and make $40,000 a year, it will be difficult to contribute the maximum amount.
 Be sure to consider your need to pay for food, housing, and other necessities, in addition to saving for retirement.